bpbpublications/Learning-Game-Architecture-with-Unity/README.md

 # Learning Game Architecture with Unity
- This is the repository for Beginning with Deep Learning Using TensorFlow, published by BPB Publications.
-The code bundles of this book are available here: https://rebrand.ly/zi9l96a
+This is the repository for [Learning Game Architecture with Unity](https://bpbonline.com/products/learning-game-architecture-with-unity?variant=44563823526088), published by BPB Publications.
+The code bundles of this book are available here: https://rebrand.ly/lkqr41a